johnnyji123/find_anagram_pairs/Scalable solutions for large datasets.md

 # 2) Using Dataframes - e.g. Pandas
 # Why Dataframes:
-- Dataframes like Pandas achieves scalability through several mechanisms, and one of them is its ability to handle data step-by-step and focus on specific parts of the data when needed.
+- Dataframes like Pandas achieves scalability through several ways, and one of them is its ability to handle data step-by-step and focus on specific parts of the data when needed.
 - By loading and processing data in chunks or batches, pandas can efficiently work with datasets that are too large to fit into memory all at once.